nanchano/bastet/ARCHITECTURE.md

 1. ./Dockerfile containerizes the app while docker-compose.yml orchestrates the containers.
 2. ./Makefile provides a user friendly layer on some typical commands run on the repo.
 3. ./cmd/bastet/main.go provides the main entrypoint of the service.
+The `main` function serves only as an orchestrator, instantiating the relevant components of the app and injecting them between themselves as needed.
 4. ./internal is a Go specific folder that encapsulates application specific code, restricting its imports into different projects.

   * ./internal/config defines the configuration needed for the app, database and server.